SESARLab/mfh-dl-performace-testing/thesis.md

 ## 4. Test results

-Each JMeter execution produced a CSV data-set containing the test results for each platform, one for Apache Hive the other for Apache Druid.
+Each JMeter execution produced a CSV dataset containing the test results for each platform, one for Apache Hive the other for Apache Druid.
-First, to simplify the comparison of the two results, I merged the data-set in a single CSV file with the *Merge Results* plugin [39].
+First, to simplify the comparison of the two results, I merged the dataset in a single CSV file with the *Merge Results* plugin [39].
 Then, I imported the combined results in *Summary Report* JMeter listener to calculate, for each sample:

 - Average response time